AlexWarden2/Reddy_1_1_FE/README.md

 ## Wins
 - Managed to deploy server and fetch data from it
-- Created a fully working hangman game
+- Created 6 fully working mini games

 ## Chalenges
 - Getting the correct information from the back-end and making sure it was well-organised as there is a lot of data
-- Scoring system that needs all of the indibidual game scores to present a total score the user
+- Scoring system that needs all of the individual game scores to present a total score to the user
 - New member of the team halfway through the project
-- music section - where users listen to snippets of music and have to guess the song

 # Bugs
 - add bugs